 Typically, it is reasonable to consider surgery for sciatica in the following situations:

-- Severe leg pain that has persisted for 4 to 6 weeks or more
+- Severe leg pain that has persisted for four to six weeks or more

-- Pain relief that is not achieved after a concerted effort at non-surgical sciatica treatments, such as one or a combination of oral steroids, non-steroidal anti-inflammatory medication, manual manipulation, injections, and/or physical therapy
+- Pain that is not relieved after a concerted effort at non-surgical sciatica treatments, such as oral steroids, non-steroidal anti-inflammatory medication, manual manipulation, injections, and/or physical therapy

-- The condition is limiting the patient’s ability to participate in everyday activities
+- Limitations on the patient’s ability to participate in everyday activities

-In cases where the sciatica pain is due to a lumbar disc herniation, a microdiscectomy or small open surgery with magnification may be considered.
+In cases where the sciatica pain is due to a lumbar disc herniation, a microdiscectomy—a small open surgery using magnification—is the most common surgical approach.
 In this surgery, only the portion of the herniated disc that is pinching the nerve is removed—the rest of the disc is left intact.

-This surgery is generally considered after 4 to 6 weeks if the severe pain is not relieved by non-surgical means.
-If the patient’s pain and disability is severe, surgery may be considered sooner than 4 to 6 weeks.
+A microdiscectomy is generally considered after four to six weeks if severe pain is not relieved by nonsurgical means.
+If the patient’s pain and disability are severe, surgery may be considered sooner than four to six weeks.

-As a general rule, approximately 90% to 95% of patients will experience relief from their sciatica pain after this type of surgery.
+As a general rule, approximately 90% of patients will experience relief from their sciatica pain after this type of surgery.8

-In most cases, sciatica surgery is elective, meaning that it is the patient’s decision whether or not to have surgery.
+In most cases, sciatica surgery is elective, meaning that it is the patient’s decision whether to have surgery or not.
 This is true for both microdiscectomy and laminectomy surgery.

-The patient’s decision to have surgery is based primarily on the amount of pain and dysfunction the patient is experiencing, and the length of time that the pain persists.
+The patient’s decision to have surgery is based primarily on the amount of pain and dysfunction and the length of time that the pain persists.
 The patient’s overall health is a consideration as well.

 In This Article:

-There are many personal considerations for the patient to take into account when deciding whether or not to have surgery.
+There are many personal considerations to take into account when deciding whether or not to have surgery.

 The important point is that it is almost always the patient’s decision whether or not to have the surgery, and the surgeon’s role should be to help inform that patient of his or her options to help the patient make the best choice.